Abdullahofficial00/NEC/README.md

 ## Introduction

-NEC aims to simplify and enhance the health care experience by providing a centralized platform for managing doctor appointments.
+NEC aims to simplify and enhance the healthcare experience by providing a centralized platform for managing doctor appointments.
 It offers a seamless interaction between doctors and patients, making the appointment scheduling process efficient and user-friendly.

 ## Features